millimetreseconde/Nature-Morte-VR/README.md

-# A-Frame Project
+# Nature Morte VR

-Built with [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.
-Make WebVR with HTML and Entity-Component.
-Works on Vive, Rift, desktop, mobile platforms.
+This project is a simple introduction to  [A-Frame](https://aframe.io), a web framework for building virtual reality experiences.

-Click and drag on desktop.
-Open it on a smartphone and use the device motion sensors.
-Or [plug in a VR headset](https://webvr.rocks)!
+User are invited to move the various 3D model around to create *natures mortes*.
+This is a very basic introduction to positioning in a VR environnement.